furryfixer/gksudo-pk/README.md

 gksudo-pk, or it's gksudo link, can be used in .desktop files or custom actions, allowing the elevation of privileges with a right mouse click or menu selection from within most common file managers.
 In single or 2-3 user situations, this can be very convenient for EXAMINING protected files or directories, but should not be abused by indiscriminately (or accidentaly) deleting or modifying them with gksudo-pk.
 Never elevate to superuser when there is no need.

 The script relies heavily on creating small temporary files in the /tmp directory.
 Obviously, it will run faster and be easier on drives if /tmp is a tmpfs in RAM.

+lxqt-policykit-agent seems to be broken as of 3/2020.
+The blame has been placed on upstream polkit, yet no other polkit agent seems to have the same problem.
+From limited testing, it seems that ANY use of auth_admin in a polkit rule will fail after the password is entered.
+The error is "Error executing command as another user: Not authorized".
+This occurs even for the SAME USER.
+This forces the administrator to change relevant polkit rules to return "YES", or change polkit actions from "auth_admin" to "YES", which lessens security even more.
+This author suggests installing another polkit agent, such as **polkit-kde-agent**.
+It is unnecessary to remove lxqt-policykit-agent, just uncheck the box for it in LXQT preferences.
+Then in preferences > session menu, add an autostart item for polkit-kde-agent.